SixiangHu/DataMan/README.md

 * `liftPlot`: This function visualise different model predictiveness by plotting lift curves on the same graph.

+* `resiPlot`: This function assess the residual using given actual and predicted values.

+* `rocPlot`: This function compares binary model predictions in roc curve (AUC).

 * `tree2data`: function used to collect information from `gbm` or `randomForest` model object to create data for `sankeyNetwork` plot in `networkD3` package.

 ```{r}